Tropes associated with Blackface

 - Spike Lee's Bamboozled: A modern African-American filmmaker creates a television minstrel show in which black actors perform in classic blackface.
 He's trying to make a point, but to his horror, the show becomes successful.
 Real-life audiences didn't respond well to the use of blackface in making a heavy-handed point about modern portrayals of black people.

 - Al Jolson's The Jazz Singer features the main character performing in blackface in a minstrel show as part of his journey to self-expression.
 Ironically, Jolson's character can only express himself by putting on the mask of a black man.
 This was also semi-biographical, as Al Jolson really did perform in blackface and felt a special kinship with African-Americans.
 He actually helped a lot of blacks break into the music business, demanded that they receive equal treatment, and was famously the only white man allowed in the all-black nightclubs in Harlem.

 - Gangs of New York features a propogandized performance of Uncle Tom's Cabin, in which actors playing parts of slaves wear blackface.

-- Fred Astaire does a blackface number in Film Swing Time (1936).
+- Fred Astaire does a blackface number in Swing Time (1936).
 Many fans regard this as more of an "Othello" than a "minstrel show" situation, as it was an homage to a specific black performer (Bill "Bojangles" Robinson, whose dancing style was a major influence on that of Astaire).